What is in the Teaching Kit?

 25 Music Files

-Includes 25 of the most popular songs from the 40-song Canada Is For Kids music collection (sold separately as Canada Is for Kids, Volumes 1, 2, and 3) in mp3 format.
+Includes 25 mp3 song files of the most popular selections from the 40-song Canada Is For Kids music collection (sold separately as Canada Is for Kids, Volumes 1, 2, and 3).
 You can make copies of any or all of the songs that you would like to distribute to classrooms to help them prepare for the concert.

 Music charts and lyrics for all songs can be found in the enclosed Big Canadian Music Book and on the Lyric Sheet.
 Music files contained in this package include: